 In February 2020, we happened to be in Chennai, so we thought we'd take a quick 3-day trip to Pondicherry.
 We were lucky we did, because a month later, everything went south.

-If you're thinking of doing a Hyderabad-to-Hampi road trip, here are some things that we’ve learned during our five trips.
+If you're thinking of doing a Hyderabad-to-Hampi road trip, here are some things that we’ve learned during our six trips.
 Things that'll help you plan your own trip.

 If you’re vegetarian and running out of places to eat in Hyderabad, here are some places that serve surprisingly good vegetarian food.